 - Talk to your doctor about counseling and medicines that can help you quit

 - Call 1-800-QUIT-NOW (1-800-784-8669) or visit Smokefree.gov for free help

-- Download these free apps for 24/7 support and encouragement
+- Download a free app for 24/7 support and encouragement

 Find out more about steps you can take as you get ready to quit smoking.

 Your body begins to heal as soon as you quit smoking.
 Here are some ways you'll feel better: